NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## Design notes added 2025-11-25.
 Gives a place to share thoughts when we edit CHANGELOG.MD and a place to show people why we chose X or Y.

+## 2025-12-05 - Working CAD Structure / Workflow Started
+    - Desiging the frame stiffeners first
+    - Electronics bay next - flipped with a see through panel for easy access
+    - PI-Through skirts design will be housed in the Electronics Bay CAD
+    - These files may affect other design portions / decisions so it is the place to start

 ## 2025-12-03 — CAD Structure & Workflow Decisions
     - Tonight’s work established the long-term CAD workflow for the NF3D Trident POC.
     - Created a clean modular layout in `/cad/`: